artgenexyz/webflow-nft-components/README.md

 ### How to add minted counter?
 Just create two text elements and assign them:
 - `minted-counter` ID to display minted number
-- `total-counter` ID to display collection max size
+- `total-counter` ID to display collection size

 ### How to use this with Polygon, Binance, or other Ethereum-based networks?
 It's easy!
 Change `NETWORK_ID` in the code snippet: